TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     !!! info

         The reason why we use `/data/usenet` for the usenet client is because it only needs access to the usenet files.
-In the usenet software settings, you’ll need to reconfigure paths and you can sort into sub-folders like/data/usenet/{tv|movies|music}.
+In the usenet software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/usenet/{tv|movies|music}`.

     ```none
     data